aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 In this section, you'll use the virtual machine you created in the previous step to connect to the web app across the Private Endpoint.

-- You'll use the virtual machine you created in the previous step.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Resource groups**, and then select **Resource groups** under services.